 That may all change now with the development of a new class of spatial heterodyne Raman spectrometer system developed in a collaboration between Jacobs and ISI.

 The Raman probe can be mounted on a range of platforms, such as a robotic arm or a remotely operated vehicle (ROV) deployed into the area, and stationed at a distance of up to three meters from the target sample.
-Power and communication are fed through an umbilical cord and used to manoeuvre the platform whilst a shielded fibre is used to feed the Raman signal back to the spectrometer located outside of the field of radioactivity.
-This keeps the majority of sensitive, expensive and complex sensing equipment outside of the danger zone, reducing cost and waste.
+Power and communication are fed through an umbilical cord and used to manoeuvre the platform, whilst a shielded fibre is used to feed the Raman signal back to the spectrometer located outside of the field of radioactivity.
+This keeps the majority of sensitive, expensive, and complex sensing equipment outside the danger zone, reducing costs and waste.
 The probe itself was designed from the outset with deployment into radiative environments in mind, and therefore its profile has been constructed with this in mind and from materials that are relatively easy to decontaminate.

-IS-Instruments provides expert knowledge in the field of LIDAR and initially, this technology was used to position the probe at the required distance from the sample.
+IS-Instruments provides expert knowledge in the field of LIDAR, and initially, this technology was used to position the probe at the required distance from the sample.
 However, owing to repeatability issues, this was later replaced with a stereo vision system provided by i3D robotics, industry leaders in stereo vision technology.

-This project is the result of what was initially an Innovate UK funded Game Changers’ competition supported by FIS360.
+This project is the result of what was initially an Innovate UK-funded Game Changers’ competition supported by FIS360.
 The system was further developed and incorporated into a wider decommissioning platform during Jacobs’ participation in the UK Integrated Innovation for Nuclear Decommissioning (IIND) competition, which was supported by Innovate UK, the Nuclear Decommissioning Authority and Sellafield Ltd.

 Read more from these two articles in the Nuclear Engineering International online magazine: Jacobs deploys Raman spectroscopy to identify radioactive contamination and Raman spectroscopy – nuclearized.